microsoft/WhatTheHack/033-OSSDatabaseMigration/Coach/01-discovery.md

 ## Coach Tips

-* The attendees should check the links given in Reference section about Limitations to figure out if the source database can be moved to Azure.
+* The attendees should check the links given in Reference section about limitations to figure out if the source database can be moved to Azure.
 Note: we only need to check the wth database that hosts the application data